awesto/django-shop/docs/reference/serializers.rst

 CMS pages containing forms to edit the cart and the checkout views, do not require any URL routing, because their HTML is rendered by the CMS plugin system, whereas form submissions are handled by hard coded REST endpoints.
-These URLs are exclusively used by Ajax requests and never visible in the URL line of your browser.
+These URLs are exclusively used by Ajax requests and never visible in the URL line of our browser.
 Those endpoints are configured by adding them to the root resolver at a project level:

 .. code-block:: python